windmill-labs/windmilldocs/docs/getting_started/self_host.md

 local deployments, and for discovering of the product.

-If you want to deploy Windmill in a production setting, in a internet facing environment, a few things extra things are required.
+If you want to deploy Windmill in a production setting, in a internet facing environment, a few extra things are required.

 Below you will find a condensed list of high-level steps needed to get Windmill up and running.
 We will drill more into details in the